iterative/dvc.org/content/docs/user-guide/data-pipelines/index.md

 4. Evaluating the results against the validation set

-DVC helps you [define] these stages in a standard YAML format (`dvc.yaml`), making your pipeline more manageable and consistent to reproduce.
+DVC helps you [define] these stages in a standard YAML format (`dvc.yaml`), making your <abbr>pipeline</abbr> more manageable and consistent to reproduce.

 See [Get Started: Data Pipelines](/doc/start/data-management/pipelines) for a hands-on introduction to this topic.